 The highlight are the main courses: chicken and mutton.
 The chef comes to our table and professionally slices the mutton.
 It is a privilege to enjoy every fine piece of the meat.
 The taste has various levels from outer cooked layer to inner semi-raw center.
 And the red wine is from Château Laroche Joubert, Côtes de Bourg (Bordeaux).
 It is fruity claret and not bitter at all.

 Our desserts are a grand cru chocolate cake and a rum baba.
 The master pours the chocolate and the rum on the spot, respectively.
 The grand cru chocolate cake is a profiterole with vanilla ice cream.
 They are so sweet to neutralize the agreeable aftertaste of our main courses.
 The rum baba with citron flavor is different from the traditional one.
-The whipped cream is not filled inside but aside at your choice.
+The whipped cream is not filled inside but kept aside at your choice.
 However, you can tell the master how much you want for the chocolate or rum.

 An Unforgettable Memory